-With the exception of the February 2006, April 2007 and March 2016 surveys, the SQMCI_S values have been relatively high in the last 25 surveys.
+With the exception of the February 2006, April 2007 and March 2016 surveys, the SQMCI_s values have been relatively high in the last 25 surveys.
 This was due mainly to the very high abundances of medium-scoring taxa, particularly 'moderately sensitive' amphipods (Paracalliope and Paraleptamphopidae).
-This trend was continued in both surveys at both sites.
+This trend was largely continued in the surveys undertaken during 2017-2018 with high numbers of Paraleptamphopidae recorded at the upper site (both surveys) and high numbers of Paracalliope recorded at the lower site (autumn survey).

-The macroinvertebrate surveys indicated that the discharge of treated stormwater from the MASL site had not had any detrimental effect on the macroinvertebrate communities present in this unnamed tributary of the Mangaone Stream.
+The macroinvertebrate surveys undertaken during the monitoring period indicated that the discharge of treated stormwater from the MASL site during the monitoring period had not had any detrimental effect on the macroinvertebrate communities present in the unnamed tributary of the Mangaone Stream.